ACTIVITIES & PROGRAMS

-This market makes fresh, local food more accessible to those living on low incomes.
+This market makes fresh food more accessible to those living on low incomes.
 When people shop

 for fruits and vegetables at the affordable produce market, their money goes a lot further and residents

 can head home with loads of fresh ingredients to prepare healthy meals.
-The market and pantry offers fresh local foods including vegetables, fruits, and
+The low-cost market and pantry offers fresh foods including vegetables, fruits, and

 unprocessed meats at wholesale prices, along with canned and other non-perishable food.